vrunda2005/WOC-2024/CODE_OF_CONDUCT.md

 - Supporting each other's growth

 ## 📕 Contribution Guidelines

+### 0. Ask before submitting the PR for the issue
+- You should ideally ask/show interest in the comments of the issue that you'll like to work on that issue.
+- In unavoidable cases, we'll go with the one who submit that PR first

 ### 1. Collaboration First
 - This is a collaborative learning experience